Introduction to Online Control

 \subsection{Online Nonstochastic Control Theory}

 This book is concerned with nonstochastic noise.
-When dealing with non-stochastic, i.e. arbitrary or even adversarial perturbations, the optimal policy is not clear a priori.
-Rather, an optimal policy for the observed perturbations can be {\bf determined only in hindsight}.
-This is a significant difference from optimal and robust control theory, where the mapping from states to actions can completely be predetermined based upon the noise model.
+When dealing with non-stochastic, that is, arbitrary or even adversarial perturbations, the optimal policy, that is, a decision making rule mapping observations to control inputs, is not clear a priori.
+Rather, an optimal policy for the observed perturbations can be determined {\it only in hindsight}.
+This is a significant difference from optimal and robust control theory, where the mapping from states to actions can be completely predetermined based upon the noise model.

 Since optimality is defined only in hindsight, the goal is not predetermined.
-We thus shift to a different performance metric borrowed from the world of learning in repeated games -- regret.
+We thus shift to a different performance metric borrowed from the world of learning in repeated games, namely regret.
 Specifically, we consider regret with respect to a reference class of policies.
-In online control, the controller iteratively chooses a control $\uv_t$, and then observes the next state of the system $\x_{t+1}$ and suffers a loss of $c_t(\x_t,\uv_t)$ according to an adversarially chosen loss function.
-Let $\Pi = \{ \pi : \x \to \uv \} $ be a class of policies.
+In online control, the controller iteratively chooses a control $\uv_t$.
+The controller then observes the next state of the system $\x_{t+1}$ and suffers a loss of $c_t(\x_t,\uv_t)$ according to an adversarially chosen loss function.
+For simplicity, we consider the case of full state observation where $\y_t = \x_t$.
+Let $\Pi = \{ \pi \colon \x \to \uv \} $ be a class of policies.
 The regret of the controller with respect to $\Pi$ is defined as follows. \begin{definition} Given a dynamical system, the regret of an online control algorithm $\mathcal{A}$ over $T$ iterations with respect to a class of policies $\Pi$ is given by: